akennel/gatsby-blog/src/pages/migrating-lists-from-2010/index.md

 <!-- end -->

 We're in the final stages of migration off an old on-prem 2010 server to SharePoint Online.
-This server was original upgraded from 2007, so if you use Microsoft's migration tool odd things will happen to your Site Collection.
+This server was originally upgraded from 2007, so if you use Microsoft's migration tool odd things will happen to your Site Collection.
 Thankfully the sites we're migrating are generally fairly simple, mostly containing data in lists along with some simple InfoPath forms.

 We're migrating the InfoPath forms to PowerApps, and the list data we're migrating by dumping to CSV and uploading.
-The only missing link has been with those lists that contain file attachments.
+The only missing link has been those lists that contain file attachments.
 To handle that, I created a simple console app that uses CSOM and PnP.
 If you've never tried it, the CSOM library will connect to a 2010 server, and (almost) everything works!

 The exception is unfortunately the AttachmentFiles property on List Items.
 But not to worry, there's a work-around that isn't too bad.
 You can access a list items attachments using the Folder class passing the item.Id: